Marjanj67/DataAnalysis/EDA for Real state data in Toronto/readme.md

 [5 rows x 17 columns]
 ```
 ## Data cleaning
-In the data cleaning process i deleted the duplicates and null records, replaced some nulls and created a column named year.
+In the data cleaning process i deleted the duplicates and null records, replaced some nulls and created two column named year and month.
 I decided to drop Date column and use the year and month for easier analysis.

 ```
     df.drop_duplicates(inplace=True)